funkypenguin/docker.mqttwarn/README.md

 ### Container Quickstart

 Run MQTTwarn with link to mosquitto container:
 `docker run -d --link mosquitto:mosquitto --name=mqttwarn sourceperl/mqttwarn`

+*Mqttwarn is run as non-root user "mqttwarn" on container and also on the host system.*

 ### Build images